barrettotte/IBMi-Book/docs/core/rpgle/free.md

 Before starting this behemoth of a section, I feel obligated to say that this probably won't do a lot for you.
 I learned the most by screwing around with random programs and looking at references.
 My hope is that this page will be a good cheatsheet to refer to while learning the syntax and some of the fun stuff you can do in this language.
+So, skim through this section and refer back to it later.

 If you can hold out a little while longer, you will get acquainted with SQLRPGLE in a future section.
 To summarize, SQLRPGLE is a way to embed DB2 SQL straight into your RPGLE code.
 After I got a basic understanding of SQLRPGLE, I began to love the language.
 **Just hang in there, it does get fun.**

 ## Free Format Preprocessor